srikumarganesan/d3-ts-boilerplate/README.md

-# d3-boilerplate
+# d3-ts-boilerplate
-d3-boilerplate can be used to develop D3 visualizations.
-This project is bundled using webpack and supports code written in ES6
+d3-ts-boilerplate can be used to develop D3 visualizations.
+This project is bundled using webpack and supports code written in Typescript

 # Folder Structure
-The JS files are taken from src/js directory for transpiling.
-D3 is added as a plugin in the webpack.config.js file and is available in the js files.
-The css files needed should be placed in the src/css directory and should be included in the app.js file so that they will be bundled.
+The TS files are taken from src/ts directory for transpiling.
+D3 types are added as part of npm and are imported in the typescript file using import statement.
+The css files needed should be placed in the src/css directory and should be included in the app.ts file so that they will be bundled.

 # Initial Setup
 After extracting the project, Please run 'npm install'.